devadathanmb/ktu-bot/README.md

 ## Features

 - **Check Results**: Use the `/result` command to fetch your exam results.
+- **Download latest KTU notifications**: Use the `/notifications` command to fetch KTU notifications and download them.
 - **Help**: Get help using the `/help` command.

 ## Getting Started